liefery/twilio-call-setup/README.md

 # Setup

 To use this gem you have to create a TwiML-Bin template.
 You can use [template.xml.sample](template.xml.sample) as a starting point.
+The `Customer` variable contains the phone number passed as `to` parameter, when initiating the call.
+The `action` attribute of the `Dial` element specifies a URL to which Twilio makes a `GET` or `POST` request after the call ended.
+[Learn more](https://www.twilio.com/docs/voice/twiml/dial#action).

 # Usage